sverweij/js-makedepend/README.md

 > Moreover, when you're developing in any of these alt-JS languages, your
 > project folder probably already contains the transpiler anyway.

-## Support for other alt-js languages
-Providing support for other alt-js languages should prove straightforward - have a peek in the [transpile](./src/extractor/transpile) folder for samples on how to write a wrapper.

-Pull requests welcome.

 ## De-supported stuff + alternatives for them

 ### Visualizing the dependency graph